skoms/oop-game-show-app/README.md

 #3: Line 91, '/css/styles.css/', added a text-shadow to the 'header'.

 #4: Line 104, '/css/styles.css/' and Line 116, '/css/styles.css/', changed the background colors to be opaque, to make seem more 'one with the rest'.

+#5: Line 19 & 86, '/Game.js/' and Line 67-71, '/index.html/', Changed the size of the lives, and updated the images to use a custom of my choice.